Meosit/TGBTbot/src/main/resources/help.owner.md

-/suggestionedit `<minutes>` - time for user to edit his/her suggestion /suggestionspromotion `<true|false>` - if true then notify users when the post was approved /suggestionsdeletion `<true|false>` - if true then notify users when the post was deleted and discarded
+/suggestionedit `<minutes>` - time for user to edit his/her suggestion /suggestionspromotion `<true|false>` - if true then notify users when the post was approved /suggestionsdeletion `<true|false>` - if true then notify users when the post was deleted and discarded /cleanoldsuggestions `<days>` - delete suggestion from DB which older than provided amount of days